zero0bytes/Timer/README.md

 # Timer
-Timer c++ class for Raspberry Pi: I'll have finished very soon
+Simple Timer c++ class for Raspberry Pi for execution function every specified time in milliseconds compile using cmake